 We spent most of the morning playing tennis with the kids and they loved it.
 We took our own rackets though.

-The kids loved the resort pool, lazy river, zero entry, sand pit and all the amenities.
+The kids loved the Omni Rancho Las Palmas Resort pool, lazy river, zero entry, sandpit and all the amenities.

 Other Things To Do With Kids In/Around Palm Springs